 We recommend looking at the UK Government website for up-to-date information.
 This will answer key questions like "do pets need a passport to travel?"

-Will your pet be allowed to share your accommodation?
+Check if your pet be allowed to share your accommodation

-Check that your hotel allows pets to stay with their owners.
+Check that your hotel allows pets to stay with their pet parents.
 Luckily, an increasing number of hotels allow pets.
 They are likely to charge more but they should have more pet-friendly areas.

 Now, we know going on holiday is good fun, but you do need to prepare for emergencies, too.